Beautygoddes/Beautygoddes/README.md

-- 👋 Hi, I’m @Beautygoddes
+- 👋 Hi, I’m @ladysasha
 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning crypto
 - 💞️ I’m looking to collaborate on many things